RyanMcG/manners/README.md

 couple of key ways.

 *manners*
 * is small and simple.
-The core of the library (excluding documentation) is only 31 sloc.
 * uses memoization for improved performance.
 * works on arbitrary values, not just maps.